 First World War

 The 1914–18 war provided a territorial boost to the empire.
-Germany’s colonies and parts of the former Ottoman Empire were shared out as ‘mandates’ – territories accountable to the newly established League of Nations.
+Germany’s colonies and parts of the former Ottoman Empire were shared out as ‘mandates’ – territories whose overlords would be accountable to the newly established League of Nations.

 In the Pacific, New Zealand held on to German Samoa, and Australia to German (north-eastern) New Guinea, which included the Bismarck Archipelago and the northern Solomon Islands.
 Britain, Australia and New Zealand jointly took control of Nauru, which was administered by Australia.
-Nauru’s phosphate was mined for use as fertiliser by a combined Australian–New Zealand–British venture, the British Phosphate Commission.
+Nauru’s phosphate was mined for use as fertiliser by an Australian–New Zealand–British joint venture, the British Phosphate Commission.

-New Zealand’s occupation of German Samoa at the outset of the First World War gave it a taste of colonial rulership.
+New Zealand’s occupation of German Samoa at the outset of the First World War gave it a taste of colonial rule.
 In 1920 the League of Nations allocated the mandate for the territory to New Zealand as Western Samoa.
 The difficulties of governing were soon apparent.
-The Mau independence movement of the 1920s culminated in Black Saturday, when New Zealand military police fired on a peaceful demonstration in December 1929, killing at least eight Samoans on the day, including prominent leader Tupua Tamasese Lealofi III.
+The Mau independence movement of the 1920s culminated in Black Saturday, when New Zealand military police fired on a peaceful demonstration in December 1929, killing at least eight Samoans, including prominent leader Tupua Tamasese Lealofi III.
 Several others later died of their injuries.

-In 1914 Britain’s declaration of war applied also to the dominions, India and all other colonial dependencies, but the dominions made their own decisions about how to participate.
+In 1914 Britain’s declaration of war applied also to the dominions, India and all other colonial dependencies, but the dominions made their own decisions about the form their participation took.
 They also demanded a voice in policy.
 To coordinate the war effort and to plan for peace, imperial war conferences and imperial war cabinets were held in 1917 and 1918.

 Second World War

 During the Second World War, the Commonwealth came under serious challenge and a number of territories were overrun.
-From the fall of France in 1940 until the German attack on Russia and the Japanese attack on the US in 1941, Britain’s only fighting allies were the dominions, India and colonies.
+From the fall of France in 1940 until the German attack on the Soviet Union and the Japanese attack on the USA in 1941, the British war effort was underpinned by the dominions, India and the colonies.

-The fall of Singapore, then under British control, in 1942 was a decisive loss of empire security for New Zealand.
-From then on, New Zealand’s international alignment began to shift to the United States.
+The fall of Singapore, then under British control, in 1942 was a decisive event for New Zealand, whose international alignment began to shift to the United States.